 12. Move valuables away from windows to prevent people passing by to see.
-Also secure your valuables from being broken by inquisitive cats that like to jump everywhere.
+Also secure your valuables from being broken by inquisitive cats and some dogs that like to jump everywhere.

 13. Secure outside gates and use locks to prevent them from being opened.
 Inform the pet sitter if you have lawn or pool service coming so we can alter the lock.